what it is

 • Where possible, access to tools and resources that support creator work

 • Creators are not paid to post specific messages or promote pre-approved content.
-The program does not script or dictate what participants say.
+The program does not script, dictate, or review creators’ opinions.

-Participants receive a stipend for their time and engagement in the learning community, including trainings, collaboration, feedback, and participation in program activities.
-As part of the program, creators commit to producing one piece of content per month aligned with the program’s civic mission.
-The format, voice, and creative direction of that content remain fully within the creator’s control.
+As part of the program, creators commit to producing one piece of content per month inspired by the program’s civic themes and discussions.
+The format, perspective, voice, and creative direction of that content remain entirely up to the creator.

-Creators retain full ownership of their platforms and content at all times.
+Creators maintain full editorial independence and retain complete ownership of their platforms and all content they produce.

-• All applicants must complete the Google Form linked on the “Join Us” page.
-The form is designed to help us understand your voice, your audience, and how your work connects to Michigan communities.
+All applicants must have completed the Google Form linked on the “Join Us” page.
+The form was designed to help us understand your voice, your audience, and how your work connects to Michigan communities.

 Applications are reviewed by a selection committee made up of experienced creators and program leadership.
 We use a structured evaluation process to ensure consistency and fairness.
 Reviewers consider communication skills, clarity of purpose, connection to Michigan audiences or issues, prior engagement with civic or public-interest topics, alignment with pro-democracy values, overall content quality and audience engagement, and growth potential.